hyphacoop/hypha.coop/_posts/2022-02-08-decentralized-governance-cosmos.md

 author: Hypha
 date: 2022-02-08
 acknowledgement: ''
+excerpt: 'Our proposal to renovate the Cosmos Hub Discourse Forum as a well-organized space for debate and deliberation'
 ---

-#### Our proposal to renovate the Cosmos Hub Discourse Forum as a well-organized space for debate and deliberation

 What makes the interchain unique is its vision for interoperable blockchains that enable a patchwork of self-governing communities with shared economies.
 The focus on self-governance is important here.
 Every blockchain has full autonomy over the chain’s treasury, block space, and underlying software.
 Every blockchain charts its own future, collectively decided by its own community.
 This promise, where stakeholders participate in bottom-up decision-making, is what makes interchain projects attractive.